 Here are the steps you’ll need to take in order to form a C corporation:

-Register your C corporation by filing articles of incorporation.
+- Register your C corporation by filing articles of incorporation with the Secretary of State.
 You’ll need to pay the filing fee for the paperwork—the fee ranges from $100 to $800 depending on the state you incorporate in

-Obtain the necessary licenses and permits for your business
+- Obtain the necessary business licenses and permits for your business

 Still not sure whether C corporation status is right for your business?
 Learn how to choose a business entity type.